DataDog/hiring-engineers/answers.md

 ![4_mymetric](./screenshots/4_mymetric.png)

-Looks good.
-I also let it run a little longer to ensure that the value never went outside the range of 0 to 1000.
+The graph looked fine, but I let it run a little longer to ensure that the value never went outside the range of 0 to 1000.

 I also needed to change the collection interval to be at least 45 seconds, which I did by modifying `conf.d/mymetric.yaml`: